 Late game: You can re-equip a weapon with Hoard Pillager, and ideally you get Ancharrr or Arcanite Reaper back to draw or deal more.
 Shield of Galakrond is another Invoke, and by this point you should have a big, beefy Galakrond, the Unbreakable.

 Playing him fully Invoked draws 4 cards and gives them all +4/+4.
 Ideally, this is enough to close things out, as you're probably running low on fuel.
-A 10 attack Leeroy Jenkins is an ideal pull from this, as your glut of Pirates and Weapons should have been dealing enough damage to set your enemy on red alert.
+An 8 attack Kor'kron Elite is an ideal pull from this, as your glut of Pirates and Weapons should have been dealing enough damage to set your enemy on red alert.
 If you do need that extra kick though, your new Hero Power gives you +3 attack and can then be used to hit the enemy in the face.

 Pirate Galakrond Warrior Mulligan guide